Follow the link for Zimbabwe Covid-19 Latest Travel News.

 Flashes of any kind will kill the picture.

 So on cameras with manual settings, first you need to mount it on a sturdy tripod, then you need to crank up the ISO to around 800 to 1000.
 Set the aperture to the fastest your lens allows (about 2.4) and then experiment with shutter speeds, but 8 to 15 seconds seems to works well.
 This will give you brighter rainbows than you can see with the naked eye and a silky water effect.
 The photographs will almost appear like daytime, but with stars, as with the photo below.

 To avoid camera shake when pressing the shutter button, it's a good idea to use the self-timer setting or use a remote shutter release, if you have one.

 The spray at night tends to be a lot calmer than during the day, as there is not so much wind but you might still have to wrangle with the spray from time to time at certain spots.
 An umbrella is very useful here and a dry cloth to keep cleaning your lens of water spots.

-If you are lucky enough to be travelling to Victoria Falls during a full moon (see the dates below) we would highly recommend doing this tour.
+If you are lucky enough to be travelling to Victoria Falls during a full moon (see the dates above) we would highly recommend doing this tour.

 Is Victoria Falls the only place where you can see a lunar rainbow?